 Anything recent graphics device that supports OpenGL should do fine, the client application does not perform any heavy graphical work.

-At this time only Windows 10 is supported with either any video card supporting DXGI Desktop Duplication or the NVIDIA Capture API (Professional cards only such as Quadro).
+At this time only Windows 10 is supported with any video card supporting DXGI Desktop Duplication or the NVIDIA Capture API (Professional cards only such as Quadro).